KxSystems/docs/docs/wp/gui/index.md

 The C# source code for this paper can be found at <i class="fab fa-github"></i> [kxcontrib/csharpgui](https://github.com/kxcontrib/csharpgui).

-### Author

-Michael Reynolds works as a kdb+ consultant for one of the largest investment banks in the world.
-As part of his daily job, Michael is responsible for maintaining kdb+ databases as well as a C# APIs and plug-ins.

 ## Connecting kdb+ and C#